d3v30/CSProjectMap-/README.md

 https://www.youtube.com/watch?v=FqIKEW-S8W0

-Biggest Challenge:
-   Our biggest challenege we had to overcome within our project was figuring out the collisions and the ps3 controllers.
-Overall though the ultimate realization was that we couldn't always manipulate the code due to how much small changes you make or break the code.
+   Our group's goal was to get background music and rectanglur based collisions working while also adding our own spin.
+Despite the challenges, we were able to implement background music as well as collisions.
+Our biggest challenge was to overcome how to implement collisions and the ps3 controllers.
+Overall the ultimate realization was that we couldn't always manipulate the code due to how much small changes you make or break the code and how the map was a picture vs being an actual map.
+Through this project, we were able to learn about how code works and is implemented.

 Role Breakdown ///
-    Spencer Browne - music/sound and implementing the different character sprite /// Spencer & Devesh - rectangle based collisons & ps3 remote controller ///
+    Spencer Browne -  implementing the different character sprite /// Spencer & Devesh - researched and implemented rectangle based collisons, background music, implementing a health bar & remote
-    As a group we all worked togehter in implementing a health bar within the game and researched together
+    control (tried implementing PS3 controller) ///